-Candidates should submit an application that includes biographical information, references, career goals, and a specific proposal for a patient-oriented research project.
+Candidates should submit an application that includes biographical information, references, career goals, and a specific proposal for a clinical and translational research project.
 The research proposal must identify the candidate’s mentor.
-Applications will be judged on the quality of the science proposed, on the commitment of the mentor of the career development of the candidate, and on the overall impact of the training program on the applicant’s career development.
+Applications will be judged on the quality of the science proposed, on the mentor’s commitment to the candidate’s career development, and on the overall impact of the training program on the applicant’s career development.

 Required Application Materials

 Program: Clinical Investigation